andreaiacono/andreaiacono.github.io/tesi/thesis.md

 with the assault on areas of artificial intelligence and neural networks.

-Koza\'s method, known as genetic programming, is based on John Holland\'s research on genetic algorithms from the 1970s and 1980s, already addressed in the previous chapter.
+Koza's method, known as genetic programming, is based on John Holland's research on genetic algorithms from the 1970s and 1980s, already addressed in the previous chapter.

 While a programmer develops a single program, attempting to perfect it